 You have learned how to set up clusters in PostgreSQL and how to optimize them for high availability.
 You also read how to manage these and monitor the cluster performance.

-However, as a Developer, extracting complex data from a diverse set of data sources like Databases, CRMs, Project management Tools, Streaming Services, Marketing Platforms to your PostgreSQL Database can seem to be quite challenging.
+As a Developer, extracting complex data from a diverse set of data sources like Databases, CRMs, Project management Tools, Streaming Services, Marketing Platforms to your PostgreSQL Database can seem to be quite challenging.
 If you are from non-technical background or are new in the game of data warehouse and analytics, Hevo Data can help!

 Visit our Website to Explore Hevo